abdulfathah-jpg/portfolio/_posts/2026-01-04-Process-MiniProject-2.md

 ### Challenges Remaining:

-Walking and bus paths often run parallel; manual section range assignment is still needed
+* Walking and bus paths often run parallel; manual section range assignment  still need work

-Malayalam place names require transliteration for readability
+* Malayalam place names require transliteration for readability.
+This could be acheived through OpenAI translation endpoint (e.g., gpt-5-translate or gpt-5-xl)

-This approach foregrounds travel as a process unfolding over space, rather than static connections between locations.
+## Planned: Pilgrimage Ritual Flow Diagram

+The next stage focuses on ritual-temporal visualization:

+* Represent the Umrah journey as a linear or vertical flowchart showing stages in ritual order

+* Integrate entities extracted from text: section_id, headings, revered persons, place names, sacred objects and spaces, everyday objects and persons, ritual concepts, instructive language, arabic litanies and recitations

+#### Visual forms considered: Sankey diagram or vertical timeline

+#### Tools planned: Python libraries such as Matplotlib, Graphviz, or Plotly for creating flow diagrams

+#### Purpose: emphasize the pilgrimage as a ritually ordered process, not merely travel in space